-To join the BCI as a non-statutory Affiliate member you don’t need to be certified or have any experience.
+To join the BCI as an Affiliate member you don’t need to be certified or have any experience.
 This level is ideal for those who are new to the industry or who just want to keep up to date on industry activity.
 To join you just have to complete a short application form which can be found here.

 How is competency measured?